Flood Control Strategy

 Project 2 - Churchill Neighbourhood Park Dry Pond

-The second project to reduce flooding in the areas of Cairns Ave & Ruth St E, Munroe Ave S & Bute St, York Ave & Ruth St E, and Albert Ave & Bute St is now substantially complete.
-The dry pond remains closed until the new landscaping has established (fall 2023).
-Learn more about the drainage upgrade project in Churchill Park.
+The second project to reduce flooding in the areas of Cairns Ave & Ruth St E, Munroe Ave S & Bute St, York Ave & Ruth St E, and Albert Ave & Bute St is complete.
+The dry pond is open to the public.

 Project 3 - Weaver District Park Dry Pond

-Construction of the third project to reduce flooding in the areas of Dufferin Ave & Cascade St and Dufferin Ave & Bute St is now underway.
+Construction of the third project to reduce flooding in the areas of Dufferin Ave & Cascade St and Dufferin Ave & Bute St is Substantially Complete.
+The new dry pond is in service for storm water management to mitigate flooding during intense rains.
+The dry pond park area remains closed until Fall 2024 until the new landscaping has established.
 Learn more about the drainage upgrade project in Weaver Park.

 Project 4 - Brevoort Park South Stormwater Storage